 Albanian Prime Minister Edi Rama retaliated, accusing Greece of meddling internal affairs.
 The feud spilt onto the international stage when NATO foreign ministers convened in Oslo.
 During an informal meeting, Greek Foreign Minister Vasilis Kaskarelis seized the opportunity to confront his Albanian counterpart, Olta Xhacka, about the escalating tensions, shedding light on the complex web of ties between Tirana and Athens.
 The geopolitical drama continues, leaving the fate of Albania’s EU aspirations hanging in the balance.

-Does Albania come under the European Union?
+Does Albania come under European Union?

 Albania is not a member of the European Union (EU).
 However, Albania has been a candidate country for EU membership since 2014 and has been engaged in accession negotiations with the EU.
-The progress of each candidate country toward EU membership is subject to various criteria and conditions set by the EU.
+The progress of each candidate country toward EU membership is subject to various criteria and conditions set by the EU..